HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Quick Tip:

-Create a simple spreadsheet that tracks monthly costs, traffic, leads, and conversions for each directory.
-Calculate quarterly ROI using the formula: (Revenue from directory leads – Directory costs) / Directory costs × 100 = ROI percentage.
+Build a simple spreadsheet that tracks monthly costs, traffic, leads, and conversions for each directory.
+Calculate quarterly ROI with the formula: (Revenue from directory leads – Directory costs) / Directory costs A, 100 = ROI percentage.

 Raw traffic numbers matter less than quality leads and conversions: